Class 9 Exam > Class 9 Notes > Science Class 9 > Worksheet Solutions: Motion

 (b) an object moving in a certain direction with an acceleration in the perpendicular direction.

-(a) An object with a constant acceleration can still have the zero velocity.
-For example, an object which is at rest on the surface of earth will have zero velocity but still being acted upon by the gravitational force of earth with an acceleration of 9.81 ms-2 towards the center of earth.
+Ans. (a) An object with a constant acceleration can still have zero velocity.
+For example, an object which is at rest on the surface of earth will have zero velocity but still be acted upon by the gravitational force of the earth with an acceleration of 9.81 ms-2 towards the centre of the earth.
 Hence when an object starts falling freely can have constant acceleration but with zero velocity.

 Q.14.
 A train starting from rest moves with a uniform acceleration of 0.2 m/s2 for 5 minutes.
 Calculate the speed acquired and the distance travelled in this time.